-Training on an indoor rower makes you fitter and stronger, why not become a better rower at the same time?
-So stop erging and start rowing!
+Training on an indoor rower makes you fitter and stronger, but why not become an even better rower at the same time?
+Train on land, Win on water!

 The RP3 Model T is our newest improved model and the most accessible indoor rower ever.

 The flywheel has been brought down to get even more boat feeling simularity.

 This robust Model T is ideal to start learning to row or switch to from any static rowing machine.
 Our RP3 Studio proposition contains this Model T.